 The highly controlled and supervised way in which you get in touch with your users ensures that whatever follows is welcomed and appreciated.

-So far, we have established that WhatsApp Business API, being the first monetization attempt, is quite non-threatening to user experience.
+So far, we have established that the WhatsApp API solution, being the first monetization attempt, is quite non-threatening to user experience.
 However, when it comes to WhatsApp Ads that are to appear in WhatsApp status updates in 2020, the emotions run a lot higher.

 Responses to the announcement ranged from pleas and criticism to users’ threads to leave the platform and switch to Telegram.
 When a well-known social media consultant, Matt Navarra, tweeted about the upcoming changes, the upset comments flew in from all corners of the world.